politrons/PaymentAPI/README.md

 That means that with Event sourcing I'm not deleting any data in the system, giving us the possibility to have an historical about the different state of one Payment.

-In PaymentAPI, Event sourcing together with CQRS, allow us rehydrate of events in order to keep state and have historical data.
+In PaymentAPI, Event sourcing together with CQRS, allow us persist events in order to keep state and have historical data.

+* **PaymentAdded**: Event that keep the state of the creation of a payment.
+* **PaymentUpdated**: Event that keep the state of the change of a payment.
+* **PaymentDeleted**: Event that keep the state of the deletion of a payment.

 ### API